SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/06_using_graphit_files_with_parameters.md

 # Graphit Parameters

-Graphit allows users to define input parameters so any generated document can be executed with different parameters such as LUIs, fields within LU tables or any other specific parameter.
+Graphit allows users to define input parameters so any generated document can be executed with different parameters such as LUIs, fields within LU tables or any other specific parameter that you need to be processed.
-Graphit can also takes maps objects as input parameters to enable key-value inputs.
-It is also possible to pass a list of arguments as parameters, into which Graphit will be looping through.
+Parameters can be set in the following case:
+- when running Graphit in debug mode within the Fabric studio
+- when invoking Graphit directly from swagger or any http link
-You can then invoke your Graphit file from a web-service (java file) in which the parameters will be parsed as a map object in the graphit execution statement
+- when calling Graphit from a webservice in which case parameters will be parsed as a map object

-## Parameters setup when running Graphit from the Graphit file editor
+## Parameters setup when running Graphit from Fabric studio
-In order for Graphit to generate documents that will be customized according to a specific parameter value.
-Parameters are defined using the ${} sign as a generic value to the field requested:
+When creating a Graphit file, parameters can be defined using the ${} symbols to refer to the value that will be parametered from the Parameter window.
+In this particular case, a debug value will need to be set in the Parameter window as well, otherwise the response will be empty.

-Example:
+Example: grSql.graphit
 Generation of a JSON file that will return the values of the following fields:
 - Customer_ID, SSN, first_name, last_name for customer with instance ID = 547
 - Notes date and status for case ID = 1394

-First lets write the genric select statement to retrieve instance 547: get Customer.${customer_id}
+First lets write the generic select statement to retrieve instance 547: get Customer.${customer_id}

 The corresponding queries for the select statements will be as follow: